This disease review was updated by the authors in August 2020.

 A 17-month-old boy presented to the pediatric ophthalmology clinic for management of ptosis.
 He was recently adopted from South Korea, and his adoptive parents were told the ptosis was present from early infancy.
 No family history or additional past medical history was available.
 He was otherwise healthy.

-On examination, severe bilateral ptosis was noted, with an MRD1 of 0 mm bilaterally.
-He had a 20 degree chin-up position.
+On examination, severe bilateral ptosis was noted, with an MRD1 of 0mm bilaterally.
+He had a 20 degree chin up position.
 Ductions and versions were notable for -5 limitation of elevation bilaterally, convergence on attempted upgaze, -1 limitation of depression, and -2 limitation of abduction bilaterally.
 Visual acuity was symmetric and normal for his age.
 Anterior and posterior segment examinations were within normal limits.

-Based on his clinical presentation, he was diagnosed with congenital fibrosis of the extraocular muscles (CFEOM), type 1, which was later confirmed with genetic testing.
-He subsequently underwent multiple strabismus surgeries, including bilateral disinsertion of the inferior rectus with suturing to the orbital rim, bilateral superior oblique tenotomies, and left lateral rectus recession of 10 mm, as well as bilateral frontalis sling procedures to improve his ptosis, with good results.
+Based on his clinical presentation, he was diagnosed with Congenital Fibrosis of the Extraocular Muscles (CFEOM), type 1, which was later confirmed with genetic testing.
+He subsequently underwent multiple strabismus surgeries, including bilateral disinsertion of the inferior rectus with suturing to the orbital rim, bilateral superior oblique tenotomies, and left lateral rectus recession of 10mm, as well as bilateral frontalis sling procedures to improve his ptosis, with good results.

-CFEOM1 is an autosomal dominant disorder that presents with prominent congenital bilateral ptosis, inability to elevate both eyes above the midline (the eyes are usually 20-30 degrees infraducted), and often restricted horizontal movements.
+Three forms of CFEOM have been defined – CFEOM1, CFEOM2, and CFEOM3.
+These CFEOM subtypes were initially grouped by phenotype, however, the phenotypes can overlap, and now that the genetic etiologies have been elucidated, genetic classification can be more informative.
+CFEOM1 is an autosomal dominant disorder that presents with prominent congenital bilateral ptosis, inability to elevate both eyes above the midline (eyes usually 20-30 degrees infraducted), and often restricted horizontal movements.
 As a result, patients develop a compensatory chin-up head position.
 It is usually symmetric and not associated with any additional neurologic abnormalities.
 CFEOM1 is the “classic” CFEOM phenotype.1, 3

 CFEOM2 is autosomal recessive and characterized by congenital, non-progressive, bilateral ophthalmoplegia and ptosis.
 The eyes are primarily exotropic and vertically midline, with restriction of both horizontal and vertical eye movements.4